cbonoz/dvhacks18/README.md

 Check the `README.md` files in each subfolder for more information.

 ### TODO:
 * Create Logo.
+X
 * Update pitch deck in drive folder.
 * Create API documentation.
 Understand the api interfaces and json body formats.
+* Finish 3 core API routes: add port, add job, query schedule.
+* Add master google maps page to website.
 * Research - what is the schedule data format that ports use.
 What kind of data will we most likely have access to, and how can this be inserted into this framework for pathfinding: https://github.com/mapbox/node-or-tools
 * Create basic marketing website UI design / or use framework that allows plugging in an API doc page.
 * Add tests to server code and routing.
+X
+* Check jobs table for duplicates.

 ### Dev Notes